mrpjevans/smartdoor/webapp/README.md

 ## Features

-Intended as a mobile-first webapp, this is simpe control centre for the smartdoor project.
+Intended as a mobile-first webapp, this is simple control centre for the smartdoor project.

 - Static photo of the doorcam
 - Streaming video from the doorcam